trigeminal/brain-tumor-classification/README.md

 # Brain Tumor Classification

+>  Disclaimer: The models used in this project are not fully optimized.
+They are currently in an experimental stage and will be re-trained and fine-tuned as soon as possible.
+The results and predictions provided by the current models should be interpreted with caution and are not intended for clinical or diagnostic use.

 > Dataset used: **[Brain MRI Images](datasets/raw/)**
 > Notebooks: **[Models](https://nbviewer.org/github/trigeminal/brain-tumor-classification/blob/main/notebooks/model.ipynb)**

-Explores the effectiveness of various pre-trained Convolutional Neural Networks (CNNs) for classifying brain MRI images as containing a tumor or not.
-This project aims to leverage the power of deep learning and transfer learning techniques to accurately identify the presence of brain tumors in MRI scans.
-By utilizing pre-trained models such as **VGG16**, **MobileNetV2**, and **DenseNet121**, we can compare their performance and determine the most effective model for this classification task.
-The project includes data preprocessing, augmentation, model training, evaluation, and visualization of results to provide a comprehensive analysis of each model's capabilities.
+This project explores the effectiveness of various pre-trained Convolutional Neural Networks (CNNs) for classifying brain MRI images as containing a tumor or not.
+It leverages deep learning and transfer learning techniques to accurately identify the presence of brain tumors in MRI scans.
+The project includes:
+1. **Notebook-based Model Training**: Training and evaluation of pre-trained models like **VGG16**, **MobileNetV2**, and **DenseNet121**.
+2. **Flask API**: A Flask application for serving predictions using the trained DenseNet121 model.

 ## Models Used